TL;DR

 Entity Attributes

-Each entity has attributes: name, type, description, relationships.
+Each entity has attributes such as name, type, description, and relationships.
 The more complete your attributes, the better the coverage.

 Metrics